marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 because green is usually a good thing.

-Since the metrics used are not relevant, this ranking is biased and unsuable.
+Since the metrics used are not relevant, this ranking is biased and unusable.
 It just creates random ranks based on nothing else but activity.

 The value of an employee is not her activity but what she produces.
 If